firesim/firesim/docs/FireSim-Basics.rst

 Using FireSim/The FireSim Workflow
 -------------------------------------

-The following sequence of sections will guide you through the complete flow for getting an example FireSim simulation up and running.
-At the end of this guide, you'll have a simulation that simulates a small cluster (either 1 or 8 nodes) interconnected by a 200 Gbps Ethernet network.
-Here is a general outline of what we'll be doing:
+The tutorials that follow this page will guide you through the complete flow for getting an example FireSim simulation up and running.
+At the end of this tutorial, you'll have a simulation that simulates a single quad-core Rocket Chip-based node with a 4 MB LLC, 16 GB DDR3, and no NIC.
+After this, you'll have the option to continue on to a tutorial that describes how to simulate many of these single-node simulations in parallel or how to simulate a globally-cycle-accurate cluster-scale FireSim simulation.
+Here's a high-level outline of what we'll be doing:

+1. Initial Setup/Installation

-1. First-time AWS User Setup: `Starting from Scratch with AWS <#>`__.
+    a.
+First-time AWS User Setup
        You can skip this if you already have an AWS account/payment method set up.
-2. Configuring required AWS resources in your account: `Setting up resources in your AWS Account <#>`__.
+    b.
+Configuring required AWS resources in your account:
        This sets up the appropriate VPCs/subnets/security groups required to run FireSim.
-3. Setting up a "Manager Instance" from which you will coordinate building/deploying simulations.
-See the `Setting up your "Manager Instance" <#>`__ section.
+    c.
+Setting up a "Manager Instance" from which you will coordinate building/deploying simulations.

+2. Single-node simulation tutorial

-4. Running a build process that goes from Chisel -> Verilog and then Verilog -> AFI/AGFI (FPGA Image).
-See the `Building a FireSim AFI (FPGA
+    a.
+Building a FireSim AFI: Running a build process that goes from Chisel -> Verilog and then Verilog -> AFI/AGFI (FPGA Image).
-   Image) <#>`__
-   section.
 This process automatically creates "Build Farm" instances, runs builds on them, and terminates them when AGFI completion is completed.
 All Vivado reports/outputs are copied onto your Manager Instance before they are terminated.
-5. `Launching instances for an FPGA "Run
-   Farm" <#>`__
-   consisting of ``f1.2xlarge``, ``f1.16xlarge``, and ``m4.16xlarge``
+    b.
+Launching instances for an FPGA "Run Farm" consisting of ``f1.2xlarge``, ``f1.16xlarge``, and ``m4.16xlarge`` instances.
-   instances.
-6. Deploying simulations on your "Run Farm" once you have an AFI/AGFI.
+    c.
+Deploying simulations on your "Run Farm" once you have an AFI/AGFI.
-   See the `Deploying
-   simulations <#>`__
-   sections.

 Generally speaking, you only need to follow step 4 if you're modifying Chisel RTL or changing non-runtime configurable hardware parameters.
 If